Taiwan leader appoints new premier following election loss

-TAIPEI, Taiwan (AP) — Taiwanese President Tsai Ing-wen has appointed a close political ally as premier during a Cabinet reshuffle following the ruling Democratic Progressive Party’s heavy losses in local elections.
+TAIPEI, Taiwan (AP) — Taiwanese President Tsai Ing-wen appointed a close political ally Friday as premier during a Cabinet reshuffle following the ruling Democratic Progressive Party’s heavy losses in local elections.

-Su Tseng-chang takes charge of the Cabinet Friday amid tense relations with China, which threatens to use force to take control of the island it claims as its own.
-Beijing responded to Tsai’s 2016 election by cutting all contacts with her government and has ratcheted up economic and diplomatic pressure on the self-governing democracy.
+Su Tseng-chang took charge of the Cabinet amid tense relations with China, which threatens to use force to take control of the island it claims as its own.
+Beijing responded to Tsai’s 2016 victory by cutting all contacts with her government and has ratcheted up economic and diplomatic pressure on the self-governing democracy.

 The opposition Nationalist Party, which favors closer ties with Beijing, won 15 of 22 major seats in the Nov.
 24 elections, including in the DPP’s southern stronghold of Kaohsiung.
 Soon after, Tsai resigned as chair of the DPP, which rejects China’s demands for unification with the mainland.

+Analysts attributed the DPP’s election losses to disappointment with the performance of Tsai’s government, which had won a broad mandate, including seizing a majority in the legislature from the Nationalists for the first time since full democracy was attained three decades ago.

 Most Read Nation & World Stories